 you lack assurance about The Truth?
 "The

 World" says, "seeing is believing".
-Yet, the world accords huge faith in science, government, leaders, airline pilots, doctors, teachers, preachers, etc. It does so with little or no actual proof which that indivual has self-ascertained.
+Yet, the world accords huge faith in science, government, leaders, airline pilots, doctors, teachers, friendly mentors, preachers, etc. It does so with little or no actual proof of the reliability which that indivual has self-ascertained.
 No, they have faith in the very distant direction and advice of others who also depend on others, etc.

 True biblical, spiritual faith is the reverse: "Believing is